Funding

 Community Empowerment Fund

-Empowering communities is a national priority.
+Empowering communities is a national priority for the Scottish Government.
 It is an important part of public service reform, focusing attention on reducing disadvantage and inequality and improving outcomes for communities.

 Community empowerment processes support people to do things for themselves and enable people to take control over the decisions and factors that affect their lives and communities.
 Community empowerment is a gradual process which involves continual learning and the constant building of a community's capacity to articulate and address their priorities.